 This stately and historic chateau sits on the edge of a hillside overlooking part of the tiny village of Pierry, a less than a 10-minute drive from Épernay.
 This home was the direct visual inspiration for Domaine Carneros (compare our photographs to see the similarities).

 This significantly restored medieval building (was almost destroyed in WWII) is located in central Reims, a short walk from the Cathedrale Notre-Dame de Reims.
+It dates from the 1300s and used to contain shops and was used for hosting banquets and celebrations relating to the coronation of various French kings.
 It is owned by Taittinger and is used as a private event space including hosting private concerts.
 Two primary rooms are within the building, one on the ground floor and one on the first floor; each can accommodate up to 150 people.

 The vineyards for Domaine Evremond are located about a 90-minute drive with no traffic, southeast of central London or a 20-minute drive from Canterbury.
 This is very rural and agricultural England countryside, with narrow roads often bordered by hedgerows and dirt or gravel roads leading into farms or orchards.